 - Find Potential Customers

 Finding potential customers is the first step in the lead generation process, and the step most people think of when they hear this “lead generation”’ To find potential customers, you’ll need to implement an outbound lead generation campaign or an inbound lead generation campaign—ideally, both.
-As we mentioned, leveraging outbound and inbound strategies together can maximize your results.
+As mentioned, leveraging outbound and inbound strategies together can maximize your results.

-A common example of outbound lead generation is a cold call or cold email campaign.
+A common example of outbound lead generation is a cold call or email campaign.
 Typically handled by a dedicated sales team, these campaigns collect contact information for potential customers and reach out to them via phone or email.
 For example, if your business sells software, your team may want to reach out to the head of technology.
 Or, if you run a manufacturing or retail brand, you may want to contact the head of purchasing.
 Whoever you’d like to reach, UpLead’s Prospector Tool can help you gather the right contacts for your business.

 Rather than focusing on targeted outreach, inbound lead generation strategies bring potential customers to your business.
 Think of strategies like search engine optimization (SEO) or pay-per-click (PPC) campaigns.
 These strategies attract customers through engaging, valuable content or advertisements.
 SEO and PPC campaigns are typically managed by marketing or content teams.